andrewdempsey2018/youfic/README.md

 16. The payment should be processed
 17. The user should be redirected to a 'thank you' page

+**Successful stripe payments**

+Here we can see that the donate functionality is working.
+Stripe.com offers account holders a summary of all transactions on their account.
+Although the payments shown here are tests, if a real card were used, real money would be transferred.

 ![Stripe Payments Screenshot](readme_files/stripepayments.png)

 *Image...
 Screenshot of Stripe.com showing successful payments.*